finix-payments/finix-flex-docs-generator/sections/subscription_billing/create_subscription_group/response.md

 ```json
 {{create_subscription_group_scenario_response}}
 ```
-Subscription group allows you to create a group that tides to a subscription schedule and subscription plan
+A `Subscription Group` allows you to create a group that tides to a `Subscription Schedule` and `Subscription Plan`

 #### HTTP Request